Skip to content

 Terminal window

-superplane canvases get <canvas_name_or_id> -o json | jq '.metadata.versioningEnabled'
+superplane apps canvas get <app_name_or_id> -o json | jq '.metadata.versioningEnabled'

 Expected values: